Multi-family office: Characteristics

 MFOs tend to have the following characteristics:

 Independence: MFOs typically do not sell (traditional products that a family might typically encounter from a brokerage firm) and generally are not compensated for the products utilized by clients.
 MFOs usually follow a "service delivery model" holding themselves out as an objective provider of advice that places the interests of their clients first.

 Breadth and Integration of Services: MFOs provide a wide array of services and typically oversee their clients' entire financial universe.
 MFOs will have full information about their clients investments, tax situation, estate plan and family dynamics.
 With this information the MFO can assist in structuring and administering the clients' financial universe in an optimal fashion.

 Professionals with Diverse Skills and Deep Specialties: MFO professionals provide a wide array of advice and assistance to their clients.
 MFOs also have to be able to provide specialty knowledge on certain topics such as: income taxation, estate planning, and investments.

 High Touch Services: MFOs have high average account sizes (usually in the tens of millions) and low client to employee ratios (around 3 to 1 range).
 Large account sizes combined with low client-to-employee ratios allows a great deal of focus and attention on each client family.
 Meetings with clients often occur many times a year.

 Multi-Generational Planning: MFOs typically work with an entire family – the patriarch/matriarch, their children and grandchildren.
 Planning encompasses the family's goals which typically includes passing wealth down to lower generations in a tax efficient manner.
 Children and grandchildren are clients and are counseled on investments, taxes, estate planning, and philanthropy from an early age.
 MFOs often coordinate and moderate family meetings for their client families.

 Outsourcing: MFOs do not typically provide all services in-house.
 It is common for some of the investment management to be outsourced to independent money managers.
 Custody and tax return preparation are also commonly outsourced.

 Focus on Taxable Investor: Most MFOs have a myopic focus on taxable investors as the bulk of their client's assets are subject to short and long term capital gains.
 This is unique to very high-net-worth families.
 Most investment research (academic and financial service industry) is geared toward the institutional investor and foundations (with very different tax concerns than individuals and families).
 The bulk of the research done for the individual investor relates to 401ks and IRAs.

+Ownership and Control: The ownership of multi-family offices varies widely.
+Some firms remain majority-owned by founding families, ensuring long-term alignment with client interests.
+Others are run by professional management teams and, increasingly, by private equity-backed structures.
+Private equity investment has introduced opportunities for scaling and consolidation but has also raised concerns about potential conflicts of interest, as investor-owned MFOs may face commercial pressures that differ from the priorities of client families.